 In order to measure something like the time it takes to travel a certain distance, we need to ensure we have a good estimate of the average speed when riding an electric scooter.

-After checking my data on these popular models I could conclude that the average electric scooter speed lies around 9.3 mph.
+After checking my data on these popular models I conclude that the average electric scooter speed is around 9.3 mph.
 Note that, if you’re not a regular scooter rider you might get a lower average than me.
 This is especially true in cities with red lights, lots of start/stops, and a lot of other vehicles around you.

 How to calculate the travel time of an electric scooter